navmenu

 Low self discharge (LSD) cells

 Sadly Dick Smith Electronics has sold out of Eneloops and it's a great pity they didn't recognise their value.
 Their replacement - a DSE-branded low self discharge cell - are more expensive than PB Tech's Eneloops, and look like a relabeled version of a certain brand of poor quality cell.
 I don't recommend them.
 Stick with Eneloops or one of the other top brands.
 Update Dec 2010: DSE have given up on their house brand and returned to stocking Eneloops!
 Not the best prices but it's excellent that they have them again.
+Update Jan 2016: Dick Smith Electronics has gone into receivership and are not honouring gift cards – something I regard as theft.

-Higher capacity cells with LSD properties are also available.
-However, there is a trade off between capacity and other attributes.
-Cells with the lowest self discharge and the longest cycle lifes are around 2,000-2,100 mAh only.
-Higher capacity LSD cells have a higher rate of self discharge and do not last as many cycles.
-For example, the Sanyo XX AA cell is rated at 2500 mAh, and to have 75% charge after 1 year and last up to 500 cycles.
-The Sanyo Eneloop AA is rated at 2000 mAh, and to have 90% charge after 6 months or 75% charge after 3 years and last up to 1500 cycles.
+• The Sanyo XX AA cell is rated at 2500 mAh, and to have 75% charge after 1 year and last up to 500 cycles.
+Compare that with the Sanyo Eneloop AA, which is rated at 2000 mAh, and to have 90% charge after 6 months or 75% charge after 3 years and last up to 1500 cycles.
 For ordinary day to day use I recommend the Eneloop even though it has less capacity.

 High capacity NiMH cells (non-LSD)